mkudzia/c4l-workshop-2016/outline.md

 5. To open, go to Start > All Programs > Sublime Text 3.

 ### Everybody: Open a Markdown (.md) file in your text editor
 1. Go to the workshop GitHub repository at [https://github.com/mkudzia/c4l-workshop-2016](https://github.com/mkudzia/c4l-workshop-2016).
 (Files will be available on a flash drive in case there are problems with the Internet connection at the workshop.)
 2. Click "Download ZIP" to download the files.
 3. Unzip the files to a folder on your desktop or another location that's easy for you to find and type.
 We'll refer to this folder as the "workshop files directory."
 4. In the workshop files directory, right click on "outline.md" and select "Open with Sublime Text."

 ## The Command Line:
-To start working with the command line: **TODO: update based on Robin's sample directories**
 ### Mac:
 1. Use Launchpad, or open a Finder window and choose "Applications," then locate the program called "Terminal" (you should find it under "Utilities")
 2. To find out what directory you're in, type ```pwd```